Circle of Friends

-Rahel Dette is a non-resident fellow at GPPi and a junior consultant for internet and sustainability at the Gesellschaft für Internationale Zusammenarbeit (GIZ), where she advises the German Federal Ministry for Economic Cooperation and Development (BMZ).
+Rahel Dette is a McCloy Fellow at Harvard Kennedy School of Government.
+Previously, she was a non-resident fellow at GPPi and a junior consultant for internet and sustainability at the Gesellschaft für Internationale Zusammenarbeit (GIZ), where she advises the German Federal Ministry for Economic Cooperation and Development (BMZ).
 In her work, she focuses on the impact of digitization on government services and aid efforts, as well as the challenges this bring along, including data protection and digital security.

 From 2012 to 2015, Rahel was a research associate at GPPi, where she contributed to the project Secure Access in Volatile Environments as well as research on the uses of information communication technologies (ICT) for humanitarian action in conflict environments.